analyticsgym/analytics_fundamentals/0_sql/5_timestamps_and_dates.md

 #### Date/Timestamp subtraction

-[Two main methods (subtracting two dates/timestamps or using AGE function)]{.underline}
+Two main methods (subtracting two dates/timestamps or using AGE function)

--   subtracting two dates/timestamps
+1. Subtracting two dates/timestamps
     -   timestamps: returns an interval data type down to the smallest unit (starting at days when relevant)
     -   dates: returns number of calendar days
--   AGE function
+2. AGE function
     -   calculates differences between two given dates/timestamps or one given date/timestamp and current date/timestamp
     -   works kind of like DATEDIFF in other databases
     -   returns interval data type (starting at years when relevant)